How to Quote | Citing Quotes in APA, MLA & Chicago

 When presenting an author’s position or definition

-Try to put others’ ideas in your own words when possible.
-But if a passage does a great job at expressing, explaining, or defining something, and it would be very difficult to paraphrase without changing the meaning or losing the impact, it could be worth quoting directly.
+But if a passage does a great job at expressing, explaining, or defining something, and it would be very difficult to paraphrase without changing the meaning or losing the weakening the idea’s impact, it’s worth quoting directly.

 Frequently asked questions about quoting sources